-Course providers charge fees on a cost recovery basis and not for profit.
-Fees generally range from $90-$150.
+Course providers charge fees on a cost recovery basis and not for profit with fees generally ranging from $90-$150.

 Details of the various programs available can be found at the following link.
-To obtain further information about a particular program or enrol you will need to contact the provider directly:
+To obtain further information about a particular program or enrol you must contact the program provider directly:

 The Police Citizens Youth Club (PCYC) is the largest provider of Traffic Offender Intervention Programs in New South Wales.
 Their courses are run one day a week for a 6-8 week period.
 Their program incorporates 8 sessions, with topics including: The Legal System, Dangerous Behaviours, Drug and Alcohol Accidents Outcomes and Understanding the Victim’s Perspective: